emtee40/SurvivalManual-wiki/Apps.md

 ### Radio

 A lot of Android phones come stock with an FM radio receiver.
 Many governments have broadcasting plans in case of emergency.
 Your phone can receive this information using a pair of headphones plugged in to the phone, as it typically uses the headphone cable as an antenna to receive the signal.
-You can also use any other 3.5 mm jack component such as:
+You can also use any other 3.5mm jack component such as:

 * a microphone
 * computer loudspeakers
 * a jack extension cord